RootPrivileges/terragrunt-aws/README.md

   - Administrator access to Master IAM
   - Administrator access to the three sub-accounts
 - Developers
-  - Administrator access to the Staging account
+  - Administrator access to the Preprod account
 - Accounting
   - Access to Billing in the AWS console